Konjo people: More about Bankonzo naming

+Family break down

+The Bakonzo families are broken down into a Nuclear family and also an extended family.
+Among the Bakonzo, the uncles are also called fathers by the children.
+And also the wives of the uncles are called mothers by the children whether they are the one who gave birth to them or not.

 Clans and their totems

-The Bankonzo are also known as the Bayiira or Banande or Abanyarwenzururu and they have 14 Clans and different totems.
-(Ebihanda 14 ebyaba’yiira n’emitsiro).
+The Bankonzo are also known as the Bayiira or Banande or Abanyarwenzururu and they have 14 clans and different totems.
+(Ebihanda 14 ebyaba'yiira n'emitsiro).

 The clans have to protect their totems as in they are not allowed to harm, kill or eat their totems.

 Each of the Bakonzo clan has another Bankonzo clan which they regard as their "fake enemy".
-For example the Bakira's "fake enemy" are the Bahira clan.
+For example, the Bakira's "fake enemy" are the Bahira clan.

+The "Abasu Banyangalba" is the royal clan.
+If someone is not born from the royal clan, he shall never become Omusinga of Rwenzururu.